Aswin-Shine/tutedude-flask-app/README.md

-# Assignment-5 — Dockerized Full-Stack App
+# Tutedude - Flask App

 A full-stack web application containerized with Docker and orchestrated via Docker Compose.
 Users submit a form through a Node.js/Express frontend, which forwards the data to a Python/Flask backend that persists it to a MongoDB Atlas cluster.